The Cyan Language: Synergy between the EHS and Generic Prototypes

-Generic object accepts any number of parameters up to ten.
+Generic object accepts any number of parameters.
 The {\tt eval:} methods of this object do nothing.
-The definition of {\tt CatchIgnore} with two parameters is \begin{cyan} object CatchIgnore<:T1, :T2> public fun eval: T1 [ ] public fun eval: T2 [ ] end \end{cyan} If we want to ignore two exceptions and treat a third one, we can write something like \begin{cyan} [ line = In readLine; if ( line size == 0 ) [ throw: EmptyLineException ] else if ( line size > MaxLine ) [ throw: LineTooBigException(line) ] else if ( line[0] == ' ' ) [ throw: WhiteSpaceException ]; Out println "line = " + line ] catch: CatchIgnore<LineTooBigException, EmptyLineException> catch: [ |:e WhiteSpaceException| Out println: "line cannot start with white space"; System exit ]; \end{cyan}
+The definition of {\tt CatchIgnore} with two parameters {\it would be} \begin{cyan} object CatchIgnore<T1, T2> func eval: T1 e1 { } func eval: T2 e2 { } end \end{cyan} If we want to ignore two exceptions and treat a third one, we can write something like \begin{cyan} { line = In readLine; if line size == 0 { throw: ExceptionEmptyLine } else if line size > MaxLine { throw: ExceptionLineTooBig(line) } else if line[0] == ' ' { throw: ExceptionWhiteSpace } Out println "line = " ++ line } catch: CatchIgnore<ExceptionLineTooBig, ExceptionEmptyLine> catch: { (: ExceptionWhiteSpace e :) Out println: "line cannot start with white space"; System exit }; \end{cyan}

 With generic prototypes, it is easy to implement the common pattern of encapsulating some exceptions in others.
-When an exception {\tt Source} is thrown, a {\tt catch:} method captures it and throws a new exception from prototype {\tt Target}. \begin{cyan} object ExceptionConverter<:Source, :Target> public fun eval: (:e Source) [ throw: Target() ] end ... [ ... ] catch: ExceptionConverter<NegNumException, OutOfLimitsException>; \end{cyan} {\tt ExceptionConverter} can be defined for {\tt 2}, {\tt 4}, {\tt 6}, etc. parameters.
+That is what prototype {\tt ExceptionConverter} does.
+This prototype is defined in package {\tt cyan.lang} and accepts any number of even parameters.
+With two parameters it would be equivalent to: \begin{cyan} object ExceptionConverter<Source, Target> func eval: (Source e) { throw: Target() } end \end{cyan} In the example that follows, when an exception {\tt ExceptionNegNum} is thrown, a {\tt catch:} method captures it and throws a new exception from prototype {\tt ExceptionOutOfLimits}.